ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 **5.1.1**

 - Fixed missing orig calls causing several vanilla items (Bustling Fungus, Warbanner, Mercurial Rachis, Effigy of Grief, Interstellar Deskplant, maybe others) to not function.

-**5.1.0**

-- Added inspect text to broken Item Drones and Bulwark Drones.
-- Improved performance of Bulwark Drone, Celestial Gambit, EMP Device, Cardboard Box, and Lodestone by introducing component caching.
-- Added the Knockback Fin Float module.
-	- Reworks the SotS item Knockback Fin to use Unstable Klein Bottle's effect, minus the stun and plus some damage.
-	- Now works on bosses and other unstunnable targets, inflicting damage only.
-	- Slightly lowered proc chance by default.
-- Separated Unstable Klein Bottle's effect into a new standalone debuff, Float.
-	- Float holds a character in a fixed spot in the air for some time, then inflicts damage and flings the character downwards.
-	- Additional stacks of Float cause previous ones to expire immediately, but the previous stack's timer is kept if it's still longer than the new duration.
-	- Unstable Klein Bottle now inflicts stun as a separate effect.
-	- Float, and by extension the Unstable Klein Bottle effect, can now be cleansed.
-	- Significantly improved smoothness of midair hold animation.
-- Pulse Monitor now triggers on-equipment-use items (e.g. Bottled Chaos, War Horn).
-- Percussive Maintenance now counts equipment stashed in Scavenger's Rucksack for its unlock achievement.
-- Removed an old debug log from a Quantum Recombobulator hook, which probably wasn't even showing up due to using Unity's logger.